High Glycemic Foods

 High glycemic foods cause obesity in children and adults and need to be avoided by everyone who wants to lose weight and maintain good health!

 These are foods with a high glycemic index which means they are foods that will raise your blood sugar.
 They are the "white foods," the highly refined and processed foods that line every grocery store aisle and are the ones everyone buys because they are fast to cook and they seem economical.
+They are the foods that come in boxes with ingredients that you don't recognize.
+They are white breads, sugar, donuts, all pastries, all starchy foods like white potatoes and any food that's been preserved with chemical additives to maintain a long shelf life.

 High Glycemic Fruits